The Love, Power and Complexity Behind the Taco Salad

-Our current recipe is pretty simple: fresh iceberg and romaine lettuce, shredded cheddar cheese, diced tomatoes, fire-y salsa, sour cream, yellow corn tortilla chips made with stone ground masa, and – the jewel in the crown – our signature chili.
+Our current recipe is pretty simple: fresh romaine lettuce, shredded cheddar cheese, diced tomatoes, fire-y salsa, sour cream, yellow corn tortilla chips made with stone ground masa, and – the jewel in the crown – our signature chili.

 To learn more about this delicious salad that isn‘t a salad, we asked the Wendy‘s Culinary Innovation team what makes this taco salad, tick.
 Jenna Maly and Emily Kessler are two of the brains behind this beloved comeback.